Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 11 > Revision Notes: Climate - 1

 Unity And Diversity In The Monsoon Climate

-Unity of The Climate
+Unity of the Climate

-• This view of broad unity of the monsoon type of climate should not, however, lead one to ignore its regional variations which differentiate the weather and climate of different regions of India.
+• This view of broad unity of the monsoon type of climate should not, however, lead one to ignore its regional variations, which differentiate the weather and climate of different regions of India.

-• The climate of Kerala and Tamil Nadu in the south are so different from that of Uttar Pradesh and Bihar in the north, and yet all of these have a monsoon type of climate.
+• The climate of Kerala and Tamil Nadu in the south is so different from that of Uttar Pradesh and Bihar in the north, and yet all of these have a monsoon type of climate.

 Diversity of Climate